salesforce/lwc-rfcs/text/0111-feature-flags.md

 * The introduction of new idiomatic usage or conventions, even if they do not include code changes to LWC itself.
 * Polyfill or patch of browsers APIs to implement shadow dom semantics in our synthetic shadow DOM polyfill.

-Some changes do not require an RFC:
+Examples of changes that would not require a feature flag:

 * Rephrasing, reorganizing or refactoring
 * Addition or removal of warnings